johnsusek/praeco/MAINTENANCE.md

 # Updating packages

-Run `npm install` to install latest versions of packages per package.json.
+Run `npm update` to install latest versions of packages per package.json.

 # Checklist for new prod release